BioKIC/symbiota-docs/content/coll_manager/upload/links/_index.en.md

 Optional fields ([defined below](/symbiota-docs/coll_manager/upload/links/#linked-resources-upload-fields)) include accordingTo, basisOfRecord, establishedDate, identifier, notes, object identifier (catalog number, occurrenceID, or occid), relationshipID, subType, or verbatimSciname.

-#### "Occurrence - Externally Managed" Uploads
+#### "Occurrence - External Link" Uploads

 | ![Example General Resource](/symbiota-docs/images/linkedresources_relatedoccurrences.png) |
 |:--:|
 | Linkages to occurrences and similar resources that are managed outside of your Symbiota portal can be bulk imported using the "Occurrence - Externally Managed" upload option.  |

-**Occurrence - Externally Managed:** a link to an occurrence (specimen/observation) that is available in another Symbiota-based portal.
+**Occurrence - External Link:** a link to an occurrence (specimen/observation) that is available in another Symbiota-based portal.

 A template for this upload type can be found [here](https://biokic.github.io/symbiota-docs/documents/OccurrenceExternalUploadTemplate.xlsx).

 The **required fields** for this upload type are (1) a subject identifier for the occurrence you are linking to (occurrenceID, catalog number, and/or other catalog number), (2) association type (selected from the pulldown menu in the portal), (3) relationship (selected from the pulldown menu in the portal), and (4) resourceUrl.
+It is also strongly recommended to include a value for verbatimSciname (scientific name) so that the relationship can be searchable.

 Optional fields ([defined below](/symbiota-docs/coll_manager/upload/links/#linked-resources-upload-fields)) include accordingTo, basisOfRecord, establishedDate, identifier, notes, object identifier (catalogNumber, occurrenceID, or occid), relationshipID, resourceUrl, subType, or verbatimSciname.

-#### "Occurrence - Internally Managed" Uploads
+#### "Occurrence - Internal (this portal)" Uploads

 | ![Example General Resource](/symbiota-docs/images/linkedresources_duplicates.png) |
 |:--:|
 | Linkages to other occurrences, such as botanical duplicates, that are managed within your Symbiota portal can be bulk imported using the "Occurrence - Internally Managed" upload option.  |

-**Occurrence - Internally Managed:** a link to an occurrence (specimen/observation) that exists in the same portal as the occurrence you are linking to; when creating associations within a portal, the portal will automatically update the corresponding occurrence with the reciprocal relationship
+**Occurrence - Internal (this portal):** a link to an occurrence (specimen/observation) that exists in the same portal as the occurrence you are linking to; when creating associations within a portal, the portal will automatically update the corresponding occurrence with the reciprocal relationship

 A template for this upload type can be found [here](https://biokic.github.io/symbiota-docs/documents/OccurrenceInternalUploadTemplate.xlsx).